Shamoo100/Shamoo100/README.md

 I have 2 years of experience in data analytics and now I am focusing on analytics engineering as my niche, where I help build analytics systems to extract,transform and load data for analytics, learn from that analysis, and use that knowledge and insight to optimize business operations

-### **Skills** 👨🏾‍💻 Data Analysis / Data Modelling / Data Visualization / Machine Learning / Cloud Computing / Python / R / PowerBI
+### **Skills** 👨🏾‍💻
+⊛ Data Analysis
+⊛ Data Modelling
+⊛ Data Engineering
+⊛ Data Visualization
+⊛ Machine Learning
+⊛ Cloud Computing

+⊛ SQL/Python/R/PowerBI

+💡 What I'm up to

 - 🔭 I’m currently working on Database modeling and data warehousing
 - 🌱 I’m currently learning Advanced SQL, Analytics engineering